jydsz/jydsz.github.io/README.md

 # jydsz.github.io
 Website
+Born from my Apple Shortcut's grade calculator, this website was my attempt at a cleaner and more accessible version of the application. /n
-Grade calculator created through the help of KhanAcademy's JavaScript and HTML courses.
+Created thanks to the help of KhanAcademy's JavaScript and HTML courses.
 To access the calculator, type in "jydsz.github.io" as a url.